data-gymnasia/courses/content/machine-learning/content.md

 ---
 > id: step-pca

-*Solution*.
-Consider the line $y = mx + b$ which, roughly speaking, runs along the primary axis of the ellipse-shaped point cloud.
+*Solution.* Consider the line $y = mx + b$ which, roughly speaking, runs along the primary axis of the ellipse-shaped point cloud.
 If we know how far along this line one of the points is, then we know pretty accurately where it's located.

 More precisely, for each point, we let $\phi(x,y)$ be the orthogonal projection of $(x,y)$ onto the line $y = mx + b$.
 We would like to minimize the average squared error approximation $\phi(x,y) \approx (x,y)$.